tc39/proposal-observable/EventTargetObservable.md

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,|>
 ```

-If the `switchLatest` combinator was applied to the Observable above, the resulting Observable would look like this:
+When the `switchLatest` combinator is applied to flatten the two-dimensional Observable above the following result is produced.

 `<|,,,,,,,,,,,,,,,,8,,,,,,,,,,,9,,,,,,,|>`